-- Our Designated Safeguarding Lead will be informed. - A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - Our DSL will contact Children's Social Care to discuss the case.
-It is possible that they may be already aware of safeguarding concerns around this young person.
-The DSL will follow through the outcomes of the discussion and make a IFD referral where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in both children's files. - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the children being complained about and the alleged victim). - It may be appropriate to exclude the child being complained about for a period according to (name of school) behaviour policy and procedures. - Where neither Children's Social Care nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) The plan should be monitored, and a date set for a follow-up evaluation with everyone concerned. - If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
-We will ask the police if we have any questions about the investigation. - The DSL will take the lead role in any disciplining of the alleged perpetrator(s).
-We will provide support at the same time as taking any disciplinary action. - Reassure victims that the law on child-on-child abuse is there to protect them, not criminalise them sexual violence and sexual harassment between children in schools and colleges Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (2021).
+- ✓ Our Designated Safeguarding Lead will be informed. - ✓ A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - ✓ Our DSL will have a conversation with the CHAT team It is possible that they may be already aware of safeguarding concerns around this young person. - ✓ The DSL will make a record of the concern, the discussion and any outcome and keep a copy in both children's files.

+- ✓ If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the children being complained about and the alleged victim). - ✓ It may be appropriate to exclude the child being complained about for a period according to (name of school) behaviour policy and procedures. - ✓ Where neither Children's Sefton Children's Help and Advice Team (CHAT) nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - ✓ In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan.
+This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) The plan should be monitored, and a date set for a follow-up evaluation with everyone concerned. - ✓ If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
+We will ask the police if we have any questions about the investigation. - ✓ The DSL will take the lead role in any disciplining of the alleged perpetrator(s).
+We will provide support at the same time as taking any disciplinary action. - ✓ Reassure victims that the law on child-on-child abuse is there to protect them, not criminalise them